Having a baby in the Netherlands

 Salaried employees must notify their employer a minimum of two to three weeks before the start of their maternity leave in the Netherlands., while maternity benefits should be applied for no later than two weeks prior to the commencement of your leave.
 Applications can be made either via your employer or the UVW (Employee Insurance Agency).

 The partner is restricted to two days of fully paid paternity leave, though this can also be extended by three extra days (unpaid) up to a maximum five days of parental leave.
+By 2019, parental leave is expected to be expanded to five paid days.
+Partners are allowed to take unpaid leave spread over several months, however, only around a quarter of fathers do so.

 Self-employed workers can also receive the same maternity benefits as employees if they apply for self-employed maternity benefits with the UWV.